sess

 func (Close) DispatchSession(ctx *sessionContext) (kont.Resumed, error)

 DispatchSession handles Close on the session transport.
 Atomically increments the shared close counter.
-Never blocks.
+Never blocks and does not police later protocol misuse.

 type Endpoint